 Southern Dinos and Goblins

 You could build a whole trip out of Utah's dinosaur and rock art sites.
 This time, we're sticking to Southern Utah.
-Day one drops you into the epicenter of adventure in Moab.
+If you've spent a day exploring Salt Lake, day two drops you into the epicenter of adventure in Moab.
 Roar up steep slickrock to rarely seen overlooks on a Hummer tour.
 Just outside of town, scramble to the base of the behemoth Wilson Arch — the most accessible arch for small kids.
 Roam the dinosaur trail where life-size statues of massive Mesozoic monsters stand frozen in time for children to ogle.

-Day two is for your history hounds.
-Visit Newspaper Rock where hundreds of well-preserved petroglyphs share the 2,000-year-old news.
-Then, live like the pioneers who settled this once-barren area at Bluff Fort.
+Day three is for your history hounds.
+Visit Newspaper Rock in the Indian Creek unit of Bears Ears National Monument where hundreds of well-preserved petroglyphs share the 2,000-year-old news.
+Explore the artifacts of Edge of the Cedars State Park Museum in Blanding then live like the pioneers who settled this once-barren area at Bluff Fort.
 Wander through an eclectic mid-century home carved into the side of a cliff at Hole N” the Rock.